Colorectal cancer is the second-leading cause of cancer death among American men and women combined,

 Colon cancer is beatable in 90% of cases when detected early, and with appropriate screening, often entirely preventable (screening can find precancerous polyps so that they can be removed before turning into cancer).

-Those at average risk should start screening at age 50.
-Many experts recommend African-Americans start at 45.
+According to the American Cancer Society, those at average risk should start screening at age 45.

 Click below for a community health center that provides screening, regardless of insurance coverage.Get Screened